charlesxu90/phbuilder/README.md

 #### 11. Extract the trajectories of the $\lambda$-coordinates.

-After the CpHMD simulation is completed one can extrate the $\lambda$-coordinate trajectories from the `.edr` file in the form of readable `.xvg` files using the following command:
+After the CpHMD simulation is completed one can extract the $\lambda$-coordinate trajectories from the `.edr` file in the form of readable `.xvg` files using the following command:

 ```
 gmx cphmd -s MD.tpr -e MD.edr -numplot 1
 ```

-## Performing titations
+## Performing titrations

 Performing a computational titration is helpful for determining the microscopic pKas of titratable sites.
 After steps 1 to 9 of the basic workflow have been completed, one can use the included [create_titration.py](scripts/create_titration.py) to setup a titration.
 For example, the command: